aymericbeaumet/dotfiles/readme.md

 Hello fellow dotfiler, here you can find configuration for git, neovim, tmux, zsh, and many more other programs.

-I have been gathering, updating, carefully nitpicking my dotfiles for nearly 10 years.

 Feel free to copy, fork, PR, improve, suggest.
 I am always looking to make this work evolve toward a more convenient workflow.